José Rondeau

-In 1815, the Constituting General Assembly of the provinces of La Plata elected Rondeau their Supreme Director, but due to his absence, he never served as director.
-Ignacio Álvarez Thomas was named acting Supreme Director in his place.
+Following the fall of Carlos María de Alvear in April 1815, the Constituting General Assembly of the provinces of La Plata elected Rondeau their Supreme Director on 20 April, but he did not take office because he was away on campaign; Ignacio Álvarez Thomas served as acting director from May 1815 to April 1816.

 After two defeats against the Spanish royalist troops in Peru at Venta y Media and Sipe-Sipe, he was relieved from his command in 1816.
-He returned to Buenos Aires, where he became governor for a brief stint from June 5 to July 30, 1818.
-In 1819 he became Pueyrredón's successor as Supreme Director (serving this time), but had to resign the following year after the Battle of Cepeda.
+He returned to Buenos Aires, where he became governor for a brief stint from 5 June to 30 July 1818.

+On 10 June 1819 he became Supreme Director.
+After the federalist victory at the Battle of Cepeda on 1 February 1820, which precipitated the fall of the directorial regime, Rondeau resigned; Juan Pedro Aguirre briefly acted as his successor in February 1820.

 Subsequently, Rondeau retreated to Montevideo and tried to keep out of the internal wars between competing generals of the independentists.
 Nevertheless, he led several military campaigns against the Indians and in the independence wars against Brazil.
 In 1828, after the Treaty of Montevideo, he was elected as the governor of the newly founded Eastern Republic of Uruguay.
 Rondeau occupied this post from December 22, 1828 until April 17, 1830, when he was forced to abdicate by his opponent Juan Antonio Lavalleja, who held the majority in the still young parliament.
 Lavalleja was named governor ad interim.

 Rondeau still served as general in the army, though.
 In the civil war of Uruguay from 1836 between the Blancos ("White") and the Colorados ("Red"), he fought on the side of the latter and served as their war minister.
 He was killed in 1844 during the Great Siege of Montevideo.